Xilinx/Vitis-AI-Tutorials/Design_Tutorials/09-mnist_pyt/README.md

   </td>
  </tr>
  <tr>
- <td align="center"><h1>PyTorch flow for Vitis AI</h1>
+ <td align="center"><h1>PyTorch Flow for Vitis AI</h1>
  </td>
  </tr>
 </table>

 ### Current Status

-+ Tested on ZCU102, Alveo U50
++ Tested on ZCU102, Alveo&trade; U50
-+ Tools used: PyTorch 1.4 & Vitis AI 1.4
++ Tools used: PyTorch 1.4 & Vitis AI&trade; 1.4
 + Dataset: MNIST handwritten digits
 + Network: Custom CNN

 ## Introduction

-This tutorial introduces the user to the Vitis AI TensorFlow design process and will illustrate how to go from a python description of the network model to running a compiled model on a Xilinx evaluation board.
+This tutorial introduces the user to the Vitis AI TensorFlow design process and describes how to go from a python description of the network model to running a compiled model on a Xilinx&reg; evaluation board.

 The application code in this example design is written in Python and uses the VART runtime.